-At the end of 2019, the Board of Directors was composed of five non-executive, independent members.
-Up to the start of October 2019, the Board of Directors was composed of six non-executive, independent members.
-However, following the death of Thomas M. Hübner at the start of October, the Board was then reduced to five members.
+At the end of 2020, the Board of Directors was composed of six non-executive, independent members.
+In April 2020, Werner Karlen became the latest person to join the Board of Directors.
 The composition of the Board of Directors should reflect strategic requirements, the company's targets, geographical presence and corporate culture.
 The Board of Directors should be diverse in every respect, i.e. in terms of gender, nationality, geographical/regional experience and business experience.
+With two women on the Board of Directors, the proportion of females is more than 30%.
 Albert M. Baehny is Chairman of the Board of Directors.
 All of the committees formed by the Board of Directors are comprised exclusively of independent members.
-For further details, see

-Business Report > Corporate Governance > Board of Directors.
+For further details, see > Business Report > Corporate Governance > Board of Directors.